kumahq/kuma/docs/madr/decisions/046-policy-on-namespace.md

                 namespace: internal-ns
 ```

-This `MeshHttpRoute` is created in a `payment-ns` namespace and routes traffic straight to `internal-ns` which should
+This `MeshHTTPRoute` is created in a `payment-ns` namespace and routes traffic straight to `internal-ns` which should
 not be possible.
 We want to forbid selecting `backendRef` from namespace different than policy namespace if top level
 targetRef is `MeshGateway`.

 Since our `MeshGateway` is cluster scoped it is not limited to single namespace.
 You can direct traffic to any namespace
 by applying policy in `kuma-system` namespace, to which not everyone should have access.
 Because of this we don't need
 to implement `ReferenceGrant` yet.
-But this will probably be needed after after adding namespace
+But this will probably be needed after adding namespace
 scoped [MeshBuiltinGateway](https://github.com/kumahq/kuma/issues/10014) in the future.